26Feb 26, 2012

 - Sludge stabilization

 - Water Softening

 - Odor control

-Storage and feed systems are simple but require nonetheless specific and reliable dry storage (silo, hopper, big bag unloader, bin, etc), discharge (mechanical bin activator, arch breaker… ) and feed system (screw conveyor, pneumatic transport, etc.).
+Storage and feed systems are simple but require nonetheless specific and reliable dry storage (silo, hopper, big bag unloader, bin, etc), discharge (mechanical bin activator) and feed systems (screw conveyor, pneumatic transport, etc.).
 Typical problems with dry-to-slurry feed systems, such as compacted lime, bridging, scaling or dust emission can be easily avoided with an adequate lime handling system.

 Efficient lime bulk storage, feed and slurry solution packages provide several environmental and safety advantages, ease air permit requirements and reduce potential injuries associated with dry chemical handling.
 Calcium hydroxide slurry is a low-cost chemical compared to quicklime, which requires a lime slaker, and its stable pricing allows users to evaluate and manage both short-term and long-term operating budgets.